by Ron Kurtus (updated 16 March 2023)

 Lessons learned from historical events are important in politics, business and life itself.
 Historical lessons come from the successes and mistakes of people who were doing something.
 Recent history is often more relevant to today's world.

 There is a need for people who have a sense of history and have learned from previous events, especially those that are relatively modern.
 Your knowledge and skills in this area can help advance your career or improve your business.

 The purpose of these free online lessons is to give you a start at improving your history interpretation skills.
-If you have any questions, send me an email.

 Types of historical studies

 Russo-Finnish War of 1939-1940

 When the Japanese Attacked Santa Barbara - 1942

 Lyrics of Song "School Days" Represent Teen Attitudes - 1957